-Related Party Relationship Description of transactions Income Expenditure NUA Students' Union Ms J Simpson is the Students' Union President and a governor of the University.
-Ms A Tubb, who is Pro Vice-Chancellor (Student Experience) & Academic Registrar at the University is on the Students' Union Advisory Board.
-Recharge of costs and annual grant - 103,221 PriceWaterhouse Coopers (PWC) Mr A Grimbly is a partner at PWC and a governor of the University Corporation tax fees in the group - 22,880 R G Carter Limited Mr M Jeffries is a non-executive director of R G Carter Holdings Limited and a governor of the University Construction services - 28,552 New Anglia Local Enterprise Partnership Mr M Jeffries is an independent Chair of the Remuneration Committee for the partnership and a governor of the University Grant 16,575 - Theatre Royal (Norwich) Trust Mr T Wilson is a trustee of the Theatre Royal and a governor of the University Hiring of space - 2,563
+Related Party Relationship Description of transactions Income (£) Expenditure (£) NUA Students' Union Mr R Lee was the Students' Union President and a governor of the University.
+Mr D Dwyer is the Students' Union President and a governor of the University.
+Ms A Beckett, who is Pro Vice-Chancellor (Student Experience) & Academic Registrar at the University is on the Students' Union Advisory Board.
+Recharge of costs and annual grant - 426,220 PriceWaterhouse Coopers (PWC) Mr A Grimbly is a partner at PWC and was a governor of the University Corporation tax fees in the group - 21,950 R G Carter Limited Mr M Jeffries is a non-executive director of R G Carter Holdings Hire of facilities 1,000 - Limited and a governor of the University Construction services - 493,674 New Anglia Local Enterprise Partnership Mr M Jeffries is an independent Chair of the Remuneration Committee for the partnership and a governor of the University.
+Ms S Steed who is the Director of Knowledge Exchange and Employability at the University is a Director on a number of the partnership's sub boards and Chair of the Creative Sector Group Grant 3,825 Wysing Arts Charity Ms C Bray is a trustee of Wysing Arts Charity and a governor of the University.
+Workshop expenses - 71 The Forum Trust Prof. S Ofield-Kerr who is Vice- Chancellor of the University is a trustee of The Forum Trust.
+Facilities hire Sponsorship - 12,340 Theatre Royal (Norwich) Trust Mr T Wilson is a trustee of the Theatre Royal and a governor of the University Hiring of space & ticket purchases - 2,640 Royal Television Society Mr L Wells who is course leader and governor of the University is a RTS East Committee Member Membership & ticket purchases - 234